 51 Pages Posted: 27 Apr 2020 Last revised: 29 Nov 2021

 Date Written: April 3, 2020

-Using more than 140 years of data, we comprehensively analyze the predictive power of a broad set of macroeconomic variables for risk and return in commodity spot markets.
-We find that industrial production growth and inflation are the strongest predictors for future commodity excess returns.
-Many further variables help predict future commodity volatilities.
+Using more than 140 years of data, we comprehensively analyze the predictive power of a broad set of business cycle variables for risk and return in commodity spot markets.
+We find that industrial production growth and inflation are the strongest predictors for future commodity returns.
+Several further variables help predict future commodity volatilities.
 The introduction of derivatives generally reduces the predictability in the most active commodity markets but increases the predictability in others.
-Thus, derivatives likely make markets more efficient, but also attract most of the price discovering activity.
+Thus, derivatives likely make markets more efficient, but also attract most of the price discovery activity.
 Commodity spot volatilities generally rise after futures introduction.